Bond of David Rutledge, 31 January 18331

 In testimony where of the said David Rutledge Alexander Trent and martin ^S.^ Trent have here unto set their hands and seals this 31st day of January.
 1833David Rutledge seal A. Trent seal M S. Trent seal

 1Abraham Lincoln wrote the text and certification of this document and his signature.
-Rutledge, Green, and the Trents signed their own names.
+David H. Rutledge, William Green, Jr., and Alexander and Martin S. Trent signed their own names.

 2Green and Lincoln were sureties on this bond, vouching for the financial security of Rutledge and accepting responsibility for the debt should Rutledge fail to pay.
 When Rutledge failed to meet the obligation, the Trents initiated a debt case in Sangamon County Circuit Court against Rutledge and his sureties, including Lincoln.